AudreyLL88/MS3__Sante/README.md

     - the cocktail author.
 * On the cocktails you have previously created, are the "edit" and "delete" icons present ?

+**Pagination**

+* As a guest/registered user, navigate to the All cocktails page.
+Is the template remdered correctly ?
+* Is there 9 cocktail cards on the page ?
+* Go to the bottom of the page.
+Is the pagination section correctly rendered ?
+* Click on all pages.
+Are the cocktail cards correctly rendered?
+* Is there 9 cocktail cards per pages?

 **Cocktail Recipe**

 ![recipe]